-If you and your mate struggle here, this one area of weakness can easily erode the connection you feel to your mate.
+If you and your mate struggle here, this one area of weakness can easily erode the connection you feel with your mate.
 We’re always drawn to people who put our desires above their own.
 So be that spouse!

-3. My spouse and I are gentle with each other, staying self-controlled, when we disagree (Proverbs 21:9; Proverbs 10:12; Proverbs 15:1).
+3. My spouse and I are gentle with each other, staying self-controlled when we disagree (Proverbs 21:9; Proverbs 10:12; Proverbs 15:1).

 If you’ve been around here for any length of time, you know that my husband and I tend to be argumentative.
-I guess, it comes with the territory, since both of us have strong, independent personalities.
+I guess it comes with the territory since both of us have strong, independent personalities.
 That’s a nice way of putting it!
 So, I’d give us a 3 here.

 If you as a couple struggle here, consider memorizing one of these verses from Proverbs.
 Then the next time your temper flares, pray the memory verse silently.
 I bet you’ll feel God’s calm coming over you in no time!